King's Leadership Academy Warrington is part of the Great Schools Trust (GST), a company limited by guarantee.

 In short, LACs are an integral part of the Trust’s governance structure.
 They are the eyes and ears on the ground at school level.
 The LAC supports the trust board by adhering to their core governance functions and by holding the school to account for performance and development.
 In addition, they support school leaders by acting as their ‘critical friend’.

-The Chair of the Local Academy Council is Michael Ireland.
+The Chair of the Local Academy Council is Sandra Tinker.

-Should you wish to contact the Chair of the Local Academy Council or LAC please contact the Trust’s director of governance, Michelle Jones, via email m.jones@greatschoolstrust.com or by post by addressing any correspondence for the attention of Michelle Jones at the school’s address:
+Should you wish to contact the Chair of the Local Academy Council or LAC please email s.tinker@greatschoolstrust.com or by post by addressing any correspondence for the attention of the chair of governors at the school’s address:

 King's Leadership Academy Warrington, Hillock Lane, Warrington, WA1 4PF.